shadow/shadow/docs/Home.md

 **NOTE** - this wiki is a _work in progress_!
 Your patience is appreciated :)

+**Setup instructions are written for the latest release.** Please [let us know](https://wwws.cs.umn.edu/mm-cs/listinfo/shadow-dev) if you notice something out of date.

 ## Getting Started

 1. Shadow Setup